apostrophecms/apostrophe-documentation/howtos/multicore.md

 **Tip:** You might want to reserve one core for `mongodb`.
 Take that into account when you decide how many processes to run.

-## Multiple ports, multiple cores, multiple processes
+## Multicore: multiple ports, multiple processes

 Let's say your site is called `mysite`.
 On your server, check out the text file  `/opt/stagecoach/apps/mysite/current/data/port`.
 This will contain a single port number, probably `3000` unless you are deploying multiple sites to the same server.